fstab/pam-truecrypt/README.md

 	session required pam_truecrypt.so fabian /dev/hda6 /home/fabian

-DON'T log out now.
+*Don't* log out now.
 Press ALT-CTRL-F1 and try if the login works.
 If something is wrong, delete the new config.

 Debug
 ----------------